Human-Centered Design, Ph.D.

-Providing students with an understanding of the challenges, environments and systems they will encounter on the job is top priority for Florida Tech professors.
-Students in the Ph.D. in human centered design program work closely with professors who use a highly customized curriculum for each student.
+Providing students with an understanding of the challenges, environments, and systems they will encounter on the job is the top priority for Florida Tech professors.
+Students in the PhD in the human-centered design program work closely with professors who use a highly customized curriculum for each student.
 This includes independent study, research, and fieldwork in a cross-disciplinary approach that encourages creative thinking for innovative solutions.

-What better place to get a Ph.D. in human centered design than Florida Tech – where students work with some of the most well respected names in science and technology including NASA, Boeing, SESAR (Europe), and Areva.
+Human-centered design students work with some of the most well-respected names in science and technology including NASA, Boeing, SESAR (Europe), and Areva.
 Graduates are immediately ready to step into design and leadership roles at high-tech firms, advance in their current position, or start their own business.
-The United States Department of Labor, Bureau of Labor Statistics reports that jobs will remain steady for graduates with human centered design expertise.
+The US Department of Labor’s Bureau of Labor Statistics reports that jobs will remain steady for graduates with human-centered design expertise.
 Designers who work with precision instruments and medical equipment are some of the industries with higher-than-average job growth.
-Jobs can also be found in high-tech firms working on designing advanced cockpits, ergonomics, equipment usability, safety systems, control rooms, educational tools, simulators and new living environments.
+Jobs can also be found in high-tech firms working on designing advanced cockpits, ergonomics, equipment usability, safety systems, control rooms, educational tools, simulators, and new living environments.